eleanor-rf/space-missions/README.md

 # space-missions
-Data analysis project in R.
+Data analysis project in R using SQLite to handle the database.

-Test line from RStudio.